Shaving off soft hairs and the black hole image memory effect: Introduction

 \section{Introduction}

-The no-hair theorem depicts a very simple picture of the zoo of black holes: all isolated, stationary and charge neutral black hole spacetimes are diffeomorphic to the Kerr spacetime \cite{Chrusciel:2012jk}.
-It is generally believed that the diffeomorphism is just a pure gauge, and two black hole metrics are treated to be physically equivalent to each other if they are related via a diffeomorphism \cite{mtw}.
+The no-hair theorem depicts a very simple picture of the zoo of black holes: all isolated, stationary, and charge-neutral black hole spacetimes are diffeomorphic to the Kerr spacetime \cite{Chrusciel:2012jk}.
+It is generally believed that the diffeomorphism is just a pure gauge, and two black hole metrics are treated as physically equivalent to each other if they are related via a diffeomorphism \cite{mtw}.
 However, this picture started to become a mosaic ever since the study of the infrared structure of the gravitating system \cite{Strominger:2014pwa,Strominger2014bms,He:2014laa,Strominger:2018inf}.
-There exist some diffeomorphisms that transform a black hole spacetime to a physically distinctive one.
+There exist some diffeomorphisms that transform a black hole spacetime into a physically distinct one.
 These are the Bondi-Metzner-Sachs (BMS) coordinate transformations of the asymptotically flat spacetime \cite{Bondi:1962px,Sachs:1962wk,Sachs1962asgr}.
 The Noether charges associated with these transformations are nontrivial \cite{Ashtekar:1981bq,Flanagan:2015pxa}, which generate the corresponding canonical transformations in the phase space.
-More specifically, the supertranslation, a member of the BMS group, transforms a black hole to a distinct one carrying a different set of soft hairs \cite{Hawking:2016msc,Hawking:2016sgy}, which are the Noether charges \emph{induced} by the supertranslation.
+More specifically, the supertranslation, a member of the BMS group, transforms a black hole into a distinct one carrying a different set of soft hairs \cite{Hawking:2016msc,Hawking:2016sgy}, which are the Noether charges \emph{induced} by the supertranslation.
 These black holes are thus labeled by a function $\mcT(\vartheta,\varphi)$ of the angular coordinates that parameterizes the supertranslation.
-Let us refer to these black holes as the soft-haired.
+Let us refer to these black holes as soft-haired.